sebastienrousseau/CS50x/Week 0/GameDesign.md

 to stop him from his machiavellian plans.

-A fictional Los Angeles environment is presented in the game with the famous Nakatomi Plaza tower.
+A fictional Los Angeles environment is presented in the game with the famous Nakatomi Plaza tower in distress.

 ### Characters

 #### Hans Gruber

 Gruber is a cunning thief and criminal mastermind from Germany who holds the Nakatomi Plaza hostage to steal $640 million in negotiable bearer bonds.

 ![Hans Gruber](assets/HansGruber.svg)